 Fisheries Fellows will work on thesis problems of public interest and relevance to NMFS at participating NMFS Science Centers or Laboratories under the guidance of NMFS mentors.

 The Fisheries Fellowship is available to U.S. citizens who are graduate students enrolled in Ph.D. degree programs in academic institutions in the United States and its territories.

 How to Apply

-Applicants should closely review the National Sea Grant Office Fisheries Fellowship page and, following the instructions therein, apply to the South Carolina Sea Grant Consortium.
+Applicants should closely review the National Sea Grant Office Fisheries Fellowship page and apply to the South Carolina Sea Grant Consortium.

-Questions regarding all opportunities should be directed to Susannah Sheldon, Research and Fellowship Manager, at (843) 953-2083 or Susannah.Sheldon@scseagrant.org.
+Questions regarding all opportunities should be directed to Susannah Sheldon, Research and Fellowships Manager, at (843) 953-2083 or Susannah.Sheldon@scseagrant.org.